2011 AEM 1-DAY CLASSIC - EVENT REGULATIONS

 the sole responsibility of the Entrant.

-9. The organizers reserve the right to abandon or amend the event or any part of
+10. The organizers reserve the right to abandon or amend the event or any part

 Rally Director, and only after Scrutineering approval.

-13. All Loose objects must be removed from the vehicle.
+15. All Loose objects must be removed from the vehicle.
+An area in the paddock

 END